 First Aid Kit

 It is good practice to always have a First Aid Kit available when going to the apiary.
 The items this should contain can be found at the bottom of this page.

 If stung immediately scrape across the sting with a fingernail or hive tool.
 Squeezing or trying to pick it out will make it much worse.
 The quicker you are the less serious will be the sting.
 Apply antihistamine cream immediately.

-This is a life threatening emergency and needs to be dealt with immediately.
+This is a life-threatening emergency and needs to be dealt with immediately.
 The signs to look out for are:

-- Skin pale, cool and clammy
+- Skin pale, cool, and clammy

-- Rapidly developing blotchy rash
+- Rapidly developing a blotchy rash

 - Breathing shallow – gasping for air

 - Pulse weak and rapid

 - Itching or swelling in areas other than the site of the sting

 - Tightness in the chest

 - Nausea and often vomiting

 - Unconsciousness or cardiac arrest

 Remove the victim away from danger of further bee stings.
 Do not remove their hood until well away from the bees and it is safe to do so.
 Also be aware that when a person is on the ground, the veil often falls against the face.
 Insure that the veil is not resting against the face and that the bees can’t sting through the veil.